a

 • Customer impact: Improves customer satisfaction rates to 94%.

-• Business value: Delivers measurable ROI with up to 8% revenue increase and 10% cost savings.
+• Business value: Delivers measurable ROI by increasing revenue and cost savings<.

 • Leading platforms: Includes Knowi, Tableau, Power BI, ThoughtSpot, Sisense, Embeddable and Looker – each with unique strengths and pricing.